S4 (classification): Records

-In the S4 100 m Freestyle Long Course, the men's world record is held by Israel's Omer Ami Dadaon with a time of 1:19.77 and the women's world record is held by Germany's Tanja Scholz with a time of 1:19.28.
+In the S4 100 m Freestyle Long Course, the men's world record is held by Israel's Ami Omer Dadaon with a time of 1:19.77 and the women's world record is held by Germany's Tanja Scholz with a time of 1:19.28.

 Getting classified

 Swimming classification generally has three components.
 The first is a bench test which tests strength levels.
 The second is water test to assess how the swimmer performs each stroke.
 The third is in competition observation.
 As part of the water test, swimmers are often required to demonstrate their swimming technique for all four strokes.
 They usually swim a distance of 25 meters for each stroke.
 They are also generally required to demonstrate how they enter the water and how they turn in the pool.

 In Australia, to be classified in this category, athletes contact the Australian Paralympic Committee or their state swimming governing body.
 In the United States, classification is handled by the United States Paralympic Committee on a national level.
 The classification test has three components: "a bench test, a water test, observation during competition."
 American swimmers are assessed by four people: a medical classified, two general classified and a technical classifier.